Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/README.md

 Getting API reference contribution from both engineering teams and content developers is essential to delivering high quality documentation to our customers this Fall at **Connect()** on **November 18th**.
 First of all, thank you for throwing your hat in the ring and providing assistance to make this documentation the best it can be!
 Please follow the guidelines on this page to make our workflow as painless as possible!

+If you have any questions or comments about these guidelines, or you have a question about something that isn't addressed here, please email **MSGraphAPIRef@microsoft.com**.

 ## Get the source files

 1. Clone this repository.